Runway

 Why It Matters for Your Business

-Knowing your runway lets you plan fundraising, hiring, and spending decisions with eyes open—running out of cash with no warning is the most preventable business failure.
+Knowing your runway lets you plan fundraising, hiring, and spending decisions before they become emergencies.
+The biggest preventable cause of startup failure is running out of cash with no early warning.

 Related Terms